linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 ---
 slug: writing-a-neovim-plugin-with-lua
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
 description: "Learn how to develop a plugin for Neovim.
-Neovim introduces first-class support for Lua, and this guide shows you how to make a plugin to start taking advantage of that."
+Neovim introduces first-class support for Lua, and this guide shows you how to create a plugin using the Lua programming language."
 og_description: "Learn how to develop a plugin for Neovim.
 Neovim introduces first-class support for Lua, and this guide shows you how to make a plugin to start taking advantage of that."
 keywords: ['write neovim plugin','neovim plugin development','neovim lua plugin']
 tags: ['neovim']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-11-08
+published: 2022-03-18
 modified_by:
   name: Nathaniel Stickman
 title: "Writing a Neovim Plugin with Lua"